(Published April 2014)

 Cato's only success and Rome's penance

 "The old censor had a profound effect on Roman history.
-For centuries he was looked back on as the typical Roman of the republic: Cicero [Note: Roman writer and speaker 106–43 BC Chr.] idealized him in his De senectute; his great-grandson reincarnated his philosophy without his humor; Marc Aurel [Note: Roman Emperor 161–180 AD] took him as a model; Fronto called on the Latin writers to return to the simplicity and straightforwardness of his style.
+For centuries he was looked back on as the typical Roman of the republic: Cicero [Note: Roman writer and speaker 106–43 BC Chr.] idealized him in his De senectute; his great-grandson reincarnated his philosophy without his humor; Marc Aurel [Note: Roman Emperor 161–180 AD] took him as a role model; Fronto called on the Latin writers to return to the simplicity and straightforwardness of his style.
 Yet the destruction of Carthage was its only real success.
 His campaign against Hellenism failed completely; Literature, philosophy, rhetoric, science, art, religion, manners, customs and clothing were subject to Greek influence in every respect.
 Cato hated the Greek philosophers; his famous descendant [Note: Cato the Younger, see footnote 6] surrounded himself with them.
 The religious belief that he had lost could not be revived by him and went on towards doom.
 Above all, however, the political corruption that he had fought so hard in his youth grew and deepened the more lucrative the offices became with the expansion of the empire; each new conquest made Rome richer, more corrupt, more merciless.
 Rome had won every war - except the domestic social war, and with the destruction of Carthage, the last obstacle that stood in the way of the class struggle came to an end.
 Now, in a hundred bitter revolutionary years, Rome should repent for conquering the world. " Will Durant (2, p.
 197 f.).

 The sudden end of Carthage ...